- Home

 It’s also possible to top up your State Pension by buying missing years in your National Insurance record.
 This will increase the amount of State Pension you receive in retirement.

 In order to buy extra years, you’ll need to pay what are known as ‘voluntary class 3 NI contributions’.
-The rate is currently £907.40 for a full year (£17.45 per week), which will boost your State Pension by around £302 a year (£5.82 a week).
+The rate is currently £958.60 for a full year (£18.40 per week), which will boost your State Pension by around £359 a year (£6.89 a week).
+So, for example, if you bought an NI year that costs you £958.60 and this adds up to £359 a year to your pre-tax State Pension, your investment will pay off provided you live for at least three years after claiming your pension or, if you’re already claiming your State Pension, for three years after you top up.
 You can buy extra years online through the State Pension forecast service.
 Visit GOV.UK to find out more.

-If you’re a man born after 5 April 1951 or a woman born after 5 April 1953, you have until the 5th April 2025 to pay voluntary contributions to make up for gaps in your NI record between 2006 and 2016.
-After this date, the number of years you can buy falls to the last six years, so if you have missing years from decades ago you won’t be able to make these up.
+You can buy up to the last six years back, so if you have missing years from decades ago, you won’t be able to make them up.
 Learn more in our article Is it worth paying to top up your State Pension?

 Melanie Wright is money editor at Rest Less.
 An award-winning financial journalist, she has written about personal finance for the past 25 years, and specialises in mortgages, savings and pensions.
 She is a former Deputy Editor of The Daily Telegraph's Your Money section, wrote the Sunday Mirror’s Money section for over a decade, and has been interviewed on BBC Breakfast, Good Morning Britain, ITN News, and Channel Five News.
 Melanie lives in Kent with her husband, two sons and their dog.
 She spends most of her spare time driving her children to social engagements or watching them play sport in the rain.